How Does the Organ Transplant Waiting List Work?

 Michigan residents waiting for organs

 In 2017, the generosity of Michigan's 320 organ donors resulted in 876 life-saving organ transplants.
-So far this year, the generosity of Michigan donors has led to 516 transplants and saved numerous lives.
+So far this year, the generosity of Michigan donors has led to 718 organ transplants and provided tissue for thousands more.